apache/flagon-distill/CONTRIBUTING.rst

 1) Create an issue in JIRA

-    All changes to Apache Distill must have a corresponding issue in JIRA so the change can be properly tracked:
+    All changes to Distill must have a corresponding issue in JIRA so the change can be properly tracked:

         https://issues.apache.org/jira/browse/senssoft